 The ERWP Bow and Elbow River Watershed Field school program is a curriculum-based field study for students in grades 8, 9 and Biology 20.
 Travelling by bus, students monitor the Elbow River from its pristine headwaters in Kananaskis Country to Calgary.
 Students test the water for a variety of abiotic factors and examine biotic features at key locations.
 Students also study the land-use impacts on this aquatic ecosystem.
-The ERWP website also offers excellent youth-education material, found in the 'Kids Zone'.
+The ERWP website also offers excellent youth-education materials.

 Green Calgary offers educational programming to schools and community groups year round.
 The Water for Life Program allows children to explore just how water supports life on our planet, and what actions they can take to protect our water resources.
 Another program, It's Rain Harvest Time challenges students to build a model rainwater harvesting system.